 Abstract

 Novel diagnostics for uterine cancer are urgently needed to reduce the burden of invasive testing for the majority of healthy women with postmenopausal bleeding.
 We have previously shown that uterine cancer cells can be detected by cytology in urine and vaginal samples with high diagnostic accuracy.
-Here we demonstrate its potential to distinguish malignant cells of different aetiologies in the same urogenital biofluid sample according to their distinctive morphology and immunoprofiles.
-Synchronous tumors of the urogenital tract are uncommon but can cause diagnostic confusion, delays and poor outcomes.
-A 79-year-old woman presented to Accident and Emergency with postmenopausal bleeding.
+Here, we demonstrate its potential to distinguish malignant cells of different aetiologies in the same urogenital biofluid sample according to their distinctive morphology and immunoprofiles.
+Synchronous tumours of the urogenital tract are uncommon but can cause diagnostic confusion, delays and poor outcomes.
+A 79-year-old woman presented to accident and emergency with postmenopausal bleeding.
 Voided urine and Delphi screener-collected vaginal samples were assessed by cytology and immunocytochemistry.
-Two malignant cell populations with distinct morphology and immunophenotypes consistent with synchronous uterine and urothelial tumors were identified.
+Two malignant cell populations with distinct morphology and immunophenotypes consistent with synchronous uterine and urothelial tumours were identified.
 Subsequent routine diagnostics confirmed concurrent uterine carcinosarcoma and high-grade urothelial carcinoma of the bladder.
 This case demonstrates that cytology and adjunctive immunocytochemistry can simultaneously identify and phenotype cancers of different aetiologies from a single urogenital biofluid sample.
-This can help rationalize diagnostic pathways in complex, unusual cases of dual urogenital primaries.
+This can help rationalise diagnostic pathways in complex, unusual cases of dual urogenital primaries.

 Original language | English |